 3. Degree of Freedom (number of axes)

 The number of axes configured by the robot is directly related to its degree of freedom.
-If it is for a simple straight-forward operation situation, such as taking from one belt line to another, a simple 4-axis robot is sufficient.However, if the application is in a small working space and the robot arm needs a lot of twisting and turning, a 6-axis or 7-axis robot will be good choice.
+If it is for a simple straight-forward operation situation, such as taking from one belt line to another, a simple 4 axis robot is sufficient.However, if the application is in a small working space and the robot arm needs a lot of twisting and turning, a 6 axis robot or 7 axis robot will be good choice.

 The number of axes generally depends on the application.
 It should be noted that more axises the robot has, the better flexibility is, provided that the cost permits.
 This facilitates the subsequent re-use of the revamping robot to another application process, which can adapt to more work tasks, rather than finding that the number of axes is not enough.
 Robot manufacturers tend to use differently named axes or joints.
 Basically, the first joint (J1) is the closest to the robot base.The following joints are called J2, J3, J4, and so on until they reach the end of the wrist.
 Other companie like Yaskawa Motoman uses words name their robot axis.